Federico Cerruti

 Federico Cerruti (1 January 1922 – 15 July 2015) was an Italian art collector whose collection was described by Artribune as one of the best in Europe.
 He told his retainers to arrange his funeral before his death became public in order to avoid the "useless gossiping and socialising crowd" attending.

 Early life

 Federico Cerruti was born in Genoa on 1 January 1922.
-His family were bookbinders who moved to Turin where the firm prospered despite its factory being destroyed by bombing during the Second World War.
+His family were bookbinders who moved to Turin, where the firm prospered despite its factory being destroyed by bombing during the Second World War.
 In 1943, Cerruti narrowly escaped death when a ship he should have been on, the battleship Roma, was sunk by German aircraft.
-He had a sister, Andreina Anna Cerruti, with whom he shared the love for art.
-She died in Turin, on January 18, 2022, at the age of 98.
+He had a sister, Andreina Anna Cerruti, with whom he shared a love for art.
+She died in Turin on 18 January 2022, at the age of 98.

 Career

 Cerruti was brought up with a strong work ethic.
 He studied accountancy and expanded the family business of Legatoria Industriale Torinese to one of the largest bookbinders in Italy.
 The firm had the contract to bind the telephone directories of Italy.
 He lived above the office, and only slept at the villa he had built for him, once in 50 years.